This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 How Fractures Happen During and after Delivery

-During natural childbirth a baby has immense physical pressure placed on its body, including the head.
-Most babies will emerge unscathed, but some will experience fractures due to the pressure of the pelvic bones and others.
-In a lot of cases this natural kind of fracture will be small and will not cause lasting damage.
-In too many cases, though, an infant skull fracture is not natural, should have been prevented, and will cause lasting harm over many years or a lifetime.
+This natural kind of fracture will be small and will not cause lasting damage in most cases.
+In other cases, though, an infant skull fracture is not natural, should have been prevented, and will create permanent harm over many years or a lifetime.

 Medical Malpractice and Infant Skull Fractures